The hidden gem near the centre of Bedford.

 Events

-We usually meet on the last Sunday of the month from 09:30 – 12:30 to carry out various conservation tasks.
+We usually meet on the last Sunday of the month to carry out various conservation tasks.

 There’s also groups for specific fauna, such as birds and butterflies.